dansasser/SIM-ONE/case-studies/SYSTEMATIC_AI_GOVERNANCE_IN_PRACTICE.md

 **Objective**: This study presents a methodological framework for systematically measuring and implementing AI governance protocols through retrofitted integration with existing large language model systems.
 We develop and demonstrate a systematic compliance measurement approach for the SIM-ONE Five Laws of Cognitive Governance, addressing the critical gap between AI governance theory and practical implementation pathways for enterprise adoption.

-**Methods**: We employed a proof-of-concept case study design implementing a JavaScript-based compliance validation system for the Five Laws framework (Architectural Intelligence, Cognitive Governance, Truth Foundation, Energy Stewardship, and Deterministic Reliability) on Claude Sonnet 4 using a complex energy forecasting question.
+**Methods**: We employed a proof-of-concept case study design implementing a Python-based compliance validation system for the Five Laws framework (Architectural Intelligence, Cognitive Governance, Truth Foundation, Energy Stewardship, and Deterministic Reliability) on Claude Sonnet 4 using a complex energy forecasting question.
 The study demonstrates Context7-based integration for framework access, systematic violation identification, and iterative refinement cycles with quantitative measurement of governance compliance improvements.

 **Results**: The systematic governance measurement framework successfully demonstrated quantifiable compliance progression from 40% baseline to 100% full compliance across all Five Laws.
 Implementation achieved measurable improvements including integration of 20+ authoritative sources (baseline: 0), systematic probability assessment with confidence intervals (baseline: deterministic assertions), and 4× expansion in analytical scope while maintaining information density.
 The framework enabled objective identification and remediation of specific governance violations through systematic iterative refinement.